strozfriedberg/llama/README.md

 If you're used to [writing YARA rules](https://yara.readthedocs.io/en/stable/writingrules.html), you'll have no problem learning how to write Llama rules.

 Like YARA rules, Llama rules start with the `rule` keyword, followed by the rule name.
-The rest of the rule is surrounded with curly braces.
+The rest of the rule is enclosed in curly braces.

 ```
 rule MyLlamaRule {